simongravelle/nmrformd/docs/source/theory/best-practice.rst

 .. container:: justify

-    Since NMR relaxation rate measurements are sensitive both thermodynamic and dynamic quantities, it is important to ensure the accuracy of the simulation.
+    NMR relaxation measurements are sensitive both thermodynamic and dynamic quantities, and it is therefore important to ensure the accuracy of the molecular simulation.
-    For instance, the cut-off for the Lennard-Jones (LJ) interaction has a slight impact on the value of the inter-molecular :math:`T_1^\text{inter}` :cite:`gravelleNMRInvestigationWater2023`.
+    Several parameters are known to affect the accuracy of the simulations, such as the force field (as discussed previously), the time step, the cut-offs, or the sampling time :math:`frenkelUnderstandingMolecularSimulation2002, allenComputerSimulationLiquids2017`.

+.. container:: justify

+    As an illustration, the NMR relaxation time :math:`T_1` of bulk water was measured as a function of the LJ cut-off.
+    Our results show that, for the smallest cut-off, the inter-molecular :math:`T_1^\text{inter}` is slightly
+    under-estimated, which is mainly due to an over-estimation of the inter-molecular characteristic time :math:`\tau_\text{inter}`.
+    These observations are consistent
+    with previous measurements :cite:`gravelleNMRInvestigationWater2023`.

 .. image:: ../figures/illustrations/bulk-water/effect_cutoff-dark.png
     :class: only-dark